Sencpc/Algoritma-Puncak-lethal-company-AI-Overhaul-/README.md

 - Iterate on BepInEx/Harmony mods that extend NavMesh-driven enemy intelligence.
 - Track design decisions, feature prioritization, and academic deliverables.
 - Communicate goals with collaborators, advisors, and future contributors.

-Feel free to extend the document with implementation details, screenshots, or benchmarks as the project matures.